elehcimd/mltraq/mkdocs/tutorial/index.md

 # Getting started

-In this tutorial, we will guide you through the various features and capabilities of MLtraq.
+In this tutorial, you will learn how to define and execute experiments, trying the key features.
-You can follow the tutorial sequentially or jump to specific sections as needed.
+You can follow it sequentially or jump to specific questions as needed.
-The code examples are standalone, they don't require additional code to reproduce the outputs.

 ## Installation

-MLtraq requires **Python 3.10+** and depends on **SQLAlchemy**, **Pandas**, and **Joblib**, which are installed as dependencies.
+MLtraq requires **Python 3.10+** and depends on  **SQLAlchemy 2.0+**, **Pandas 1.5.3+**, and **Joblib 1.3.2+**, which are installed as dependencies.
+To install:

 ```
-pip install mltraq
+pip install mltraq --upgrade
 ```

-!!!
-Info

-    You can also install MLtraq with all optional dependencies, including **Dask**, **Scikit-learn**, and others.
-    These optional dependencies are not needed for this tutorial, but are required to use some advanced functionalities.

-    ```
-    pip install "mltraq[complete]"
-    ```
+## Examples

+The code examples are fully self-contained to reproduce the outputs.
+In this example, the version of MLtraq used to compile this tutorial is shown.
+Make sure to have the latest release installed.

+{{include_code("mkdocs/tutorial/examples/version.py", title="MLtraq version")}}

+# Key concepts

+Let's introduce some general concepts:

+{{include_mk("mkdocs/advanced/handover.md", path_prefix="../advanced", snippet="general_concepts")}}